redwoodjs/redwoodjs-com-archive/docs/directives.md

 }
 ```

 Can I use directives on relations?
-Yes, you can.
+Yes, you can!

 ```ts
 type Baz {